Rockhampton Airport: Operations

-Transport
+Ground transport

 The terminal is also serviced by bus and taxi, with regular connections to Rockhampton City and the Capricorn Coast provided by Young's Bus Service and other local operators.

 Awards

 Rockhampton Airport was named the 2007 Australian Major Airport of the Year at the prestigious National Awards in recognition of Excellence in Australian Aviation, in Melbourne on 13 November 2007.